CrunchwrapSupreme/rubyconfig-vault/README.md

 ## Usage

-For more authentication methods see ruby documentation for https://github.com/hashicorp/vault-ruby
+For more vault authentication methods see ruby documentation for https://github.com/hashicorp/vault-ruby and for additional rubyconfig configuration options see https://github.com/rubyconfig/config.

 ```ruby
 require 'rubyconfig/vault'